nightwatchjs/nightwatch-inspector/README.md

 Nightwatch Selector Playground requires no setup or downloads.
 Simply use the Nightwatch version where this tool is supported.
 It is specifically designed to work with Nightwatch.js, a popular end-to-end testing framework.

 ## 🚀 Getting Started With Nightwatch
 1. No downloads or setup necessary.
-Just checkout Nightwatch to Nightwatch Selector Playground supported version.
+Just ensure that your Nightwatch version supports the Nightwatch Selector Playground.
-2. Pass `pause` or `debug` command in the test to wait
+2. Add `pause` or `debug` command in your test to wait
 3. Run your Nightwatch tests by passing `--debug` flag

    ```sh